WebThingsIO/http-on-off-wifi101/README.md

 Very simple HTTP server which runs on the MKR1000

-By default, this server uses mDNS to advertse wifi101.local
+By default, this server uses mDNS to advertse wifi101-XXXXXX.local (XXXXXX will be replaced by the last 6 digits of the MAX address for the device)

-Browsing to http://wifi101.local/H will turn the on board LED on.
+Browsing to http://wifi101-XXXXXX.local/H will turn the on board LED on.

-Browsing to http://wifi101.local/L will turn the on board LED off.
+Browsing to http://wifi101-XXXXXX.local/L will turn the on board LED off.